Choose any three Anchor & Plume titles for $12!

 This Cup of Absence by Devin Kelly and Melissa Smyth

-Printed and bound in the USA Packaged with care in a rigid mailer to ensure safe delivery.
+Our books are printed and bound in the USA Packaged with care to ensure safe delivery.

 We generally ship twice a week, on Tuesdays and Thursdays, occasionally on Saturdays.
 Please note, domestic orders are shipped via USPS Media Mail and international orders are shipped via USPS First Class Mail International.
 USPS does not provide tracking for First Class Mail International.
 Insurance is available upon request.
 We are not responsible for items that are lost or damaged during transit without insurance.